 The first part of the Masters Show, showcasing the work of PG students on MA Fine Art, MA Digital Media Arts and MA Inclusive Arts Practice, starts on July 8 running until July 15.

-Fine Art Painting first year student Olivia Carter Hopkins explains her approach to work and discusses her course in an interview with Spindle Magazine.
+Olivia Carter Hopkins explains her approach to work and discusses her course in an interview with the fashion and music magazine.
 Read More

 The University of Brighton’s Head of the School of Architecture & Design is curating an international summer school in Russia – and architects, designers, artists and makers are invited to join him.
 Read More